namberino/sora/kernel/docs/paging.md

 When the kernel is sufficiently booted, we will have a kernel heap active and operational.
 The way we code heaps, though, usually requires that virtual memory is enabled.
 So we need a simple alternative to allocate memory before the heap is active

 As we're allocating quite early on in the kernel bootup, we can make the assumption that nothing that is `kmalloc()'d` will ever need to be `kfree()'d`.
-So we can just have a pointer (placement address) to some free memory that we pass back to the requestee then increment
+So we can just have a pointer (placement address) to some free memory that we pass back to the requestee then increment (this pointer will keep growing)